FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 ```

 !!! important
-    Make sure the task queue used in `start_workflow` function corresponds to
+    Make sure the task queue specified in `start_workflow` function is the same
-    the task queue specified in the `ActionHandler` containing this workflow.
+    task queue where the chosen workflow was registered by its action entry point.

 `start_workflow` returns a string containing a unique workflow ID assigned to the
 triggered workflow run.
 This can be used to get the current status of the